-Obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons via the same searchable distributed system used to serve and disseminate the rapidly expanding set of simulations made available for community research.
+Obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons and evaluation.
+It provides data specifications that are closely aligned with CMIP making it possible to make data available via the same searchable distributed system used to serve and disseminate the rapidly expanding set of simulations made available for community research.

 A wide variety of observationally-based datasets are used for climate model evaluation.
 Obs4MIPs refers to a limited collection of documented datasets that have been organized according to the Coupled Model Intercomparison Project (CMIP) model output requirements and made available on the Earth System Grid Federation (ESGF).
 Most obs4MIPs datasets correspond to a field that is output in one or more of the CMIP experiments.
 This technical alignment of observational products with climate model output can greatly facilitate model evaluation, development and research.
 Guidelines have also been developed for obs4MIPs product documentation that is of particular relevance for model evaluation.
 This effort was initiated with support from NASA and the U.S. Department of Energy (DOE) and has now expanded to include: